Mayukhdeb/mind_the_bend/README.md

 * Figuring out a better data augmentation technique, instead of just making copies

 ## :heavy_exclamation_mark: need help
-* need a proper way to terminate/pause the loop in wear_your_seatbelts.ipynb when the CNN takes over mouse control
+* need a proper way to terminate/pause the loop in wear_your_seatbelts.ipynb when the CNN takes over mouse control, currently its done by moving the mouse to the corner of the screen manually
 * ~~kernel dies after about 5 mins of data collection in collect_training_data.ipynb~~